3 Weeks In Cambodia and Vietnam Itinerary

 The fee is about $25-$35, depending on which port you are entering from, and the visa is valid for 30 days.
 When sending the application online, make sure that you have the dates right, your flight number, port of entry, a digital passport photo, bank card for payment, address of your first hotel, and personal information.

 The processing time can take between 3-7 business days (excluding weekends).
-So, if you submit at Friday afternoon, you might have to wait until the next Friday.
+So, if you submit it Friday afternoon, you might have to wait until the next Friday.
 But if you submit it on Monday, you should get your evisa before the end of the week.

 The rest of the world, except Africa, the Middle East, and some South Asian countries, need to apply for a visa in advance.
-While most of Latin, North America, Europe, Central Asia, and Oceania can apply for an evisa valid of 30 days.
+While most of Latin, North America, Europe, Central Asia, and Oceania can apply for an evisa valid for 30 days.

 While Cambodia has their own currency called Cambodian Riel, US Dollar is more common here and cash is still the king.
 Whether you are paying for a hotel room, taxi, restaurant, or street vendor – you can pay with USD.
-While that sounds pretty good, Cambodia doesn’t use pennies or coins.
-This means, that almost everything that is sold on the street cost $1 and if your total bill in a restaurant is $2.50, you will be paying $3.

-Vietnam uses Vietnamese Dong, which is about $1=22,000 VND.
-Vietnam doesn’t use coins and the biggest current is 500,000 VND which is about $25.
 When booking tours and paying for hotels, you should be able to use USD, GBP, and Euro – but in shops and on the streets, you have to use VND.
 There are many currency exchange shops all over the country, however, many ATMs will only spit out $150-$200 at a time.

 Plan in advance